saraaktham/TensorFlow/README.md

+I am Sara and I finally did it
 # What's new in TensorFlow 2.0

 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them: